-- Parcels with auto-oriented businesses located in the Auto Overlay, defined in the Ashland Cherryland Business District Specific Plan; - Rights-of-way, railways, waterway, or utilities; - Gas stations; - Chain restaurants; - And other publicly owned parcels with no near-term redevelopment potential.
+- Parcels with auto-oriented businesses located in the Auto Overlay, defined in the Ashland Cherryland Business District Specific Plan (ACBD); - Rights-of-way, railways, waterway, or utilities; - Gas stations; - Chain restaurants; - And other publicly owned parcels with no near-term redevelopment potential.

-Staff specifically looked for parcels occupied by closed businesses; with very large parking lots in comparison to business size; or adjacent to residential development.
+Staff specifically looked for parcels occupied by closed businesses; with very large parking lots in comparison to business size; or adjacent to existing residential development.

 Nonvacant sites were then added to the initial list based on building age, local knowledge, and interest from property owners.
+In preparation for the third draft sites inventory, square footage of possible future residential development was also considered (described later in this appendix).

-The majority of nonvacant sites found are currently mixed use or commercial, but 12 parcels were identified with existing residential use.
-These parcels have been included in the sites inventory with the intent that additional housing would be added adjacent to existing residences and that no housing is lost through the process.
-They are listed in Table B-61.
+Of the nonvacant sites not proposed for rezoning or general plan changes, The majority are currently mixed use or commercial, and one site was identified with existing residential use.
+This parcels has been included in the sites inventory with the intent that additional housing would be added adjacent to existing residences and that no housing is lost through the process.
+It is included in= in Table B-54.